 We have helped thousands of patients take over 130 million Ekso-aided steps

-At Ekso Bionics, we develop disruptive clinical robotics to tackle loss of mobility and cognition.
-In doing so, we have helped thousands of patients take over 130 million Ekso-aided steps and have inspired an entirely new medical device industry.
-We are rethinking rehabilitation, but we still have the same goal: helping people regain their full mobility.
+At Ekso Bionics, we develop disruptive wearable robotics to tackle loss of mobility.
+In doing so, we have helped thousands of patients with lower extremity disabilities take over 130 million Ekso-aided steps and have inspired an entirely new medical device industry.
+We are rethinking rehabilitation with assistive technology, but we still have the same goal: helping people regain their full functional mobility.

 A wearable exoskeleton that provides power to the legs.

-Designed to help patients stand and walk during rehabilitation, EksoNR works with clinicians to give the necessary support to the legs, promoting correct movement patterns in all phases of recovery, and challenging patients as they progress towards walking out of EksoNR and back into their communities.
+Designed to help patients stand and walk during rehabilitation, EksoNR works with clinicians to give the necessary support to the spine, trunk, and legs including hip, knee, and ankle joints promoting correct movement patterns in all phases of physical rehabilitation and challenging patients as they progress towards walking out of the EksoNR rehabilitation setting and back into their communities.

 An upper-body exoskeleton that assists the arm and shoulder.

-EksoUE was designed to assist a patient’s affected shoulder and arm during clinical rehabilitation.
-Engineered for patients suffering from upper extremity paralysis or weakness, EksoUE helps any patient recover strength, endurance, and range of motion.
+EksoUE was designed to assist a patient’s affected shoulder and arm and has been a revolution in upper limb rehabilitation.
+Engineered for patients suffering from upper extremity paralysis or weakness, EksoUE helps patients recover strength, endurance, and range of motion.

 REQUEST A DEMO